Needle felting. What is it? What supplies do you need? And what's with all the different types of sheep's wool and needles?

 Some rabbit's have very fine hair that is usually mixed with other fibers for felting

 And let's not forget the fine hair of the camel, which is often mixed into other fibers for texture, color or to make them last longer.
-But camel hair is just fine by itself too.
-It just takes many camels to create one garment.
+But camel hair is just fine by itself, too.
+The upside is camel hair is quite lovely.
+The down side is it takes many camels to create just one garment.

 Core wool is what it sounds like: the center, or core, of wool sculptures.
 Basically, core wool is a less expensive, typically undyed (though not always), fluffy wool used as a filler to avoid using the more expensive rovings and batts for parts that no one will see to help form the 'forms' of a sculpture.
 It condenses and felts quickly and easily.
 It's then covered with wool roving or batt wool to give the sculpture details, textures and colors.